 I did this calculation myself because Eheim only disclosed the pump output rates of their canister filters.

 Anyway, with lightly stocked 10-gallon aquariums, a canister filter is not necessary.
 Your aquarium fish will likely do just fine with a sponge or HOB filter (link to see an excellent one on Amazon).

 Suggested to read next: Fish Stocking Ideas for a 10-Gallon Freshwater Tank

 The pros of a canister filter for such a small fish tank are that it will provide awesome filtration while being visually hidden and especially quiet.

 I would say that a good reason to go for a canister filter here would be if the aquarium sits in your or your children’s bedroom.

 It’s important to remember that a small aquarium will get dirtier way faster, because of the confined space.
 As dangerous ammonia can build up pretty quickly in such a small volume of water, proper filtration is of utmost importance.

 In my observations, most smaller fish tanks end up overstocked.

 For this reason, you should, as with all aquarium filters, aim for a canister one that’s rated for a larger aquarium, hence my recommendation for the Eheim 2211.

-That being said, for a heavily overstocked 10-gallon fish tank that houses a lot of “dirtier” fish such as plecos or pygmy goldfish, the proper canister filter would be:
+That being said, for a heavily overstocked 10-gallon fish tank that houses a lot of “dirtier” fish such as some small plecos or pygmy goldfish, the proper canister filter would be: